Work with XML and JSON

 Overview

-This guide shows how to connect:
+This tutorial shows how to connect the following three services:

 operation findAllFilms():FilmList